warthmann/QTLseqr/README.md

 ## Software and Methods

-Next Generation Sequencing Bulk Segregant Analysis (NGS-BSA) is an effective tool for genetic mapping of causal loci, including QTLs.
+Bulk Segregant Analysis with Next Generation Sequencing (NGS-BSA) is an effective tool for genetic mapping of causal loci, including QTLs.
 NGS-BSA is a popular technique and there exist several statistical approaches to the problem.
 Ben N. Mansfeld and Rebecca Grumet implemented two of them in R: